aaartrtrt/rendisco/README.md

 - **Parsing Support**: Parse Ren'Py-like scripts directly from C#.
 - **Execute Commands**: Seamlessly execute parsed commands using a runtime engine.
-- **Modular Architecture**: Easily extend and adapt the parsing logic and runtime interactions according to your needs.

 ## Getting Started ✍️